What Is National Socialism?

 First, just because something is in a name does not mean that it is necessarily that thing.
 For example, the country of North Korea calls itself the Democratic People's Republic of Korea (DPRK).
 So its name says that it's democratic and that it's a republic.
 But everyone knows that it's not any of those things.
 It's the same with National Socialism.

-The "socialism" part of National Socialism meant something entirely different to Hitler and to the Nazis than what most people would think of as "socialist."
-Hitler's socialism was not Marxist or even economic based.
+In the case of National Socialism, the "socialism" part meant something entirely different to Hitler and to the Nazis than what most people would think of as "socialist."
+Hitler's socialism was not at all Marxist or economically based.
 His socialism had to do with race.
 Frequently the word he would use to refer to it is the "volk."
+In Mein Kampf Hitler defines the socialism of National Socialism as "Front Socialism" rather than as traditional socialism.
+Front Socialism is the Volksgemeinschaft, or the social darwinist community of ethnic Germans, as being one unified nationalist community.

 Opinions are fine, but eventually they must be backed up by evidence from credible sources.
 Otherwise they are meaningless.